bayesrx/rBGR/README.md

 # rBGR
 rBGR is an R package that implements a flexible Bayesian model to construct heterogeneous graphs under non-normal continuous data.
-For more details, please see Yao et al. (2023+)  Robust Bayesian Graphical Regression Models for Assessing Tumor Heterogeneity in Proteomic Networks.
+For more details, please see Yao et al. (2023+)  Robust Bayesian Graphical Regression Models for Assessing Tumor Heterogeneity in Proteomic Networks on [arXiv](https://arxiv.org/abs/2310.18474).

 # Manual
 The `rBGR` accommodates the non-normality by the random scales and builds graphs through graphical regressions.
 The coefficients of graphical regression incorporate the subject-specific information and encode the graph edges by the zero coefficients.
 Due to the formulation of graphical regression, `rBGR` obtains posterior samples of coefficients by Gibbs sampler and infers the random scales by the Metropolis-Hasting algorithm.
 We refer to more details in Yao et al. (2023+) Section 4.